Limiting absorption principle and radiation conditions for Schr\"odinger operators with long-range potentials: Introduction

-The extra term under the square root when $d=2$ 'corrects' the leading $-\tfrac{1}{4}r^{-2}$ term in \eqref{E_1}, which is negative only when $d=2$.
-In either case we choose the positive branch of the square root.
+We choose the positive branch of the square root.
 The sign $\pm$ in front is solely to ensure $\Im(a)\geq 0$, while the cut-off $\eta$ allows us to take derivatives of $a$.
-If $V = V^{sr}$ is short-range, simply take $\eta_\lambda = 1$.
 Again, $a = a_{\lambda\pm i \eps}$ should be read as two separate identities (also when $\eps=0$).
-As stated in \cite{ItoSkibsted20}, the phase $a$ is an approximate solution to the Ricatti equation

-A better approximation (with an extra term) is used in \cite{ItoSkibsted20}, although they do not use the $\tfrac{1}{4} r^{-2}$ correction when $d=2$.
+The decomposition \eqref{B^2} can now be refined to